Crystalopaye/Shatta_Analytics_Project/SQL_files/README.md

 # 🧰Tools I Used
-I analyzed the data analyst job market using a streamlined tech stack:
+I analyzed the data using a streamlined tech stack:

 | Tool | Purpose |
 |------|---------|